- Front matter: Most clinically relevant:

 - Blood cultures (if sepsis or meningitis is suspected).

-- CT venogram should be considered if there is suspicion of venous sinus thrombosis.
+- CT venogram (CTV) should be considered if there is suspicion for venous sinus thrombosis (thrombosis of the straight sinus or Vein of Galen may cause thalamic dysfunction, leading to coma).

-- (1) Suspicion of meningitis or encephalitis (e.g., based on fever, leukocytosis).
+- (1) Clinical suspicion of meningitis or encephalitis.

 - (2) Lack of any alternative explanations for the coma following review of neurologic examination, labs, and neuroimaging.